|OJHAS Vol. 16, Issue 3:

 Double Trouble: Concurrent Sigmoid Volvulus and Gastric Volvulus in Alzheimerís Disease.

-Ngo Choon Woon, Nik Ritza Kosai, Razman Jarmin, Mohd Aznan Shuhaili, Mustafa Mohd Taher, Reynu Rajan,
+Ngo Choon Woon, Nik Ritza Kosai, Razman Jarmin, Mohammed Aznan Shuhaili, Mustafa Mohd Taher, Reynu Rajan,

-Department of Surgery, Universiti Kebangsaan Malaysia Medical Centre (UKMMC), Universiti Kebangsaan Malaysia (UKM), The National University of Malaysia.
+Department of Surgery, Faculty of Medicine, Universiti Kebangsaan Malaysia Medical Centre (UKMMC), Universiti Kebangsaan Malaysia (UKM), The National University of Malaysia.

 Address for correspondence